collectionspace/cspace_django_project/README.md

 # if so, your webapps are pretty much working!
 ```

-### Less Quick Guide: Setting Up for Development and Other Environments
+### Less Quick Guide: Setting Up for Development or Production

 ##### Caveats and General Observations

 * As illustrated in the Quick Start Guide, the process to deploy this Django project is pretty conventional: get code, resolve system dependencies, configure, and start 'er up.
 At the moment, the project does not use any of the popular deployment systems out there, e.g. Kubernetes or Docker.
 Instead, you have to do it by hand, but there are helpers!

-* To start with, need to set up Django and install some Python modules (see the various `*_requirements.txt` files)
+* For starters, you'll need to set up Django and install some Python modules (see the various `*_requirements.txt` files)

-* The project does run in a variety of different environments,
+* The project does run in a variety of different environments.

 * Next you'll need to `configure` your project for a particular target environment: `prod`, `dev`, or `pycharm`.
 The first two option are of course intended to support running the webapps in either of two server environments; currently, they are suitable for OSX, RedHat, and Ubuntu deployments.
-As a developer, you'll probably want to use the `pycharm` target, which is only a little different from the other two: it doesn't deploy the image cacheing option, and it turns off Universal Analytics.
+As a developer, you'll probably want to use the `pycharm` target, which is only a little different from the other two: it does not deploy the image caching option, and it turns off Universal Analytics.

 * You need to have a CollectionSpace server to point to.
 Even before you start playing with your own, you should consider deploying the *Sample Deployment*, which points to the development server at `nightly.collectionspace.org`.
 This setup is quite easy to get working -- few dependencies, and all the assumptions about configuration are made for you.